Estimating a Directed Tree for Extremes: The algorithm

-\begin{remark} The density $f_\eps$ in \eqref{eqn:light.tail} belongs to a special class of light-tailed densities whose convolution tail can be derived asymptotically \citep{BKR}.
+\begin{remark} The density $f_\eps$ in \eqref{eqn:light.tail} belongs to a special class of light-tailed densities whose convolution tail can be derived asymptotically (\cite{BKR}).
 The family includes the Gaussian ($p = 2$), and though it is strictly more general than the Gaussian, we follow \cite{BKR}, and call our noise model Gumbel-Gaussian for ease of reference.
 Condition \eqref{eqn:light.tail} guarantees that the upper tail of $\eps_i-\eps_j$ is \emph{lighter} than that of $Z_i-Z_j$ (cf. Lemma~\ref{lem:tail} in the Supplementary Material). \end{remark}

-Theorem~1 below, proved in Section~S2 of the Supplementary Material, says that under the Gumbel-Gaussian noise model, \CK{both quantile-to-mean and lower quantile gap produce together with Chu-Liu/Edmonds' algorithm strongly consistent estimators for the true root-directed spanning tree $\mathcal T$ for appropriate choice of parameters.} Simulation results (cf. Figure~\ref{fig:simulation}) indicate that the error scales as $O(1/n)$ for \emph{any} fixed graph size $|V|=d$.
+Theorem~1 below, proved in Section~\ref{sec:s3} of the Supplementary Material, says that under the Gumbel-Gaussian noise model, both quantile-to-mean and lower quantile gap produce together with Chu-Liu/Edmonds' algorithm strongly consistent estimators for the true root-directed spanning tree $\mathcal T$ for appropriate choice of parameters.
+Simulation results (cf. Figure~\ref{fig:simulation}) indicate that the error scales as $O(1/n)$ for \emph{any} fixed graph size $|V|=d$.
 In particular, for a large graph with $d = 100$, \QTree\ only needs $n = 200$ observations to bring the metrics nSHD to less than 5\% and TPR to more than 95\%; see definitions in \eqref{eq:per_metrics}.

 We are now ready to state our main theorem.
-Observe that while $\alpha$ as in \eqref{eqn:F.q} is an important tuning parameter, asymptotically it does not matter as the consistency holds for $\alpha=0$; i.e., by taking the full set of observations.
+Observe that, while $\alpha$ as in \eqref{eqn:F.q} is an important tuning parameter, we prove the theorem for $\alpha=0$; i.e., by taking the full set of observations.